 While eliminating sugar works for some folks (like the one in “The Magic Pill”), it doesn’t work for most people.
 I always say a little bit of something is better than a whole lot of nothing.
 What I mean is I would rather have a little bit of something yummy than not have something yummy at all.
 Minimizing – not eliminating – sugar is the answer.

 Indeed!
 I will have a little bit of cake rather than abstaining from cake altogether.
-In the case of my 1-point muffin/cupcake recipe on Blue, I would rather have these beauties infused with fiber and a sugar-free topping than to have no cupcakes/muffins in my life at all.
+In the case of my 1 point muffin/cupcake recipe, I would rather have these beauties infused with fiber and a sugar-free topping than have no cupcakes/muffins in my life at all.

-Zucchini Bread…an inspiration for my 1-point muffin/cupcake recipe on Blue
+Zucchini Bread…an inspiration for my 1 point muffin/cupcake recipe

 One of my sweetest childhood memories is my grandmother’s zucchini bread.
 She made the best zucchini bread imaginable!
 I think the recipe was something she clipped from a newspaper once.
 That simple newspaper clipping became such a significant part of my childhood memory bank.